Shortest Paths

 • Your video presentation should include some kind of visually-organizing structure, such as slides or a document.

-• After submitting to Canvas, add a submission comment linking to your slides or document and links to your src/seamfinding and src/graphs folders on GitLab.
-Remember to commit and push to Gitlab!
+• After submitting to Canvas, add a submission comment linking to your slides or document, a link to your src/main/java folder on GitLab, and a list of your citations and references used.
+Remember to commit and push to Gitlab and check that the associated status for your latest Pipeline is a green checkmark!

 Students are expected to follow Washington state law on the Student Conduct Code for the University of Washington.
 In this course, students must: